fixongbg/SCART666/README.md

 Eject your SD-card and put it back into the Rpi.

 Connect the SCART666 adapter to the Rpi and hook up all the necessary cables to your TV/Monitor.
 Turn on the Rpi and you should get a 240p picture!

-If you want, you can do a audio test by typing: sudo aplay /usr/share/sounds/alsa/Front_Center.wav
+If qyou want, you can do a audio test by typing:

+    sudo aplay /usr/share/sounds/alsa/Front_Center.wav

 You'll here a voice saying "Front Center".